-The Internet of Things (IoT) is impacting positively on the lives of millions around the world – potentially none more so than those in Africa.
+SolarNow is turning to the Internet of Things (IoT) to positively impact the lives of millions around the world – potentially none more so than those in Africa.

 Uganda’s SolarNow and Eseye has announced an IoT partnership, powered by AWS, to provide connected solar energy to communities in East Africa.

 According to Willem Nolens, CEO at SolarNow, “This new level of capability is another key step in our continued mission to build the best relationships with our customers.
 Meanwhile, global roaming capabilities alleviate any concerns over connectivity, so we can continue to drive the growth of solar as a central energy source across East Africa.”

 Social business SolarNow provides solar powered equipment, appliances and financing solutions to remote or off-grid locations in the region.
 The system uses Eseye’s global AnyNet Secure SIM to provide secure cellular connectivity and delivers data onto the AWS Cloud.